digital-raven/raven/README.md

 Raven's claims are...
 - The target customer is a non-technical user, though competent enough to understand what a file-system and storage devices are.
-- By no means does Raven claim hyper-optimization, but it should get the job done for home office, gaming, and various development tasks.
+- Raven does not claim to be a performant OS, but it should get the job done for home office, gaming, and various development tasks.
 - This product teaches you how to live without us, even if you're not a technical user.
-All software requires updates, common sense, and respecting the user as the God of their system.
+Grab this repo and fly in your own direction, if you wish.

 Raven allows you to operate independent of us, but you may choose to reference this repo for guidance and updates.